brianoflondon/hive-nectar/docs/configuration.rst

 ---------------

 The default account name is used in some functions, when no account name is given.
-It is also used in  `beempy` for all account related functions.
+It is also used in  `nectar-cli` for all account related functions.

 .. code-block:: python

-    from beem import Steem
+    from nectar import Steem
     steem = Steem()
     steem.set_default_account("test")
     steem.config["default_account"] = "test"

-or by beempy with
+or by nectar-cli with

 .. code-block:: bash

-        beempy set default_account test
+        nectar-cli set default_account test

 Default voting weight
 ---------------------